top of page

 The Court of Protection appoints deputies to make such decisions, with court-appointed deputies or attorneys as the only individuals legally authorized to manage finances.

 Family members can apply to become a deputy, but in complex or high-stakes situations, professional deputies are often preferred.
+RG Law supports you in navigating this process, ensuring informed decisions in your loved one's best interests.

 OPDP.png

-Navigating the process of becoming a deputy can feel like sailing through uncharted waters, but with RG Law's expertise and guidance, you can confidently steer towards a successful appointment.
+navigating the process can feel like sailing through uncharted waters, but with RG Law's expertise and guidance, you can confidently steer towards a successful appointment.

 The first step is to complete a deputyship application form and submit it to the Court of Protection along with supporting documents such as medical reports and financial information.

 This will be followed by assessing capacity to determine if the person lacks mental capacity and requires a deputy.
 Once appointed, a deputy must work within the Mental Capacity Act 2005 and Code of Practice, following relevant codes of practice and seeking consent from others when possible.
 They must act in the best interests of the person they represent, managing their funds responsibly while keeping accurate records of all transactions.

 Professional Woman